-This past weekend, at NXT Takeover Brooklyn, I witnessed one of my favorite women’s wrestlers Bayley lose a hard-fought match with Asuka.
+This past weekend, at NXT Takeover Dallas, I witnessed one of my favorite women’s wrestlers Bayley lose a hard-fought match with Asuka.
 Throughout that match, I cringed as I witnessed her take kick after kick to the head.
 And I thought to myself, these women have to fight so hard and take hits like the men in order to be successful in this business.
 And these hits may be legitimately killing her in the long run.
 But Bayley, Asuka, Charlotte, Sasha Banks and Becky Lynch are at the top of their sport because they not only love the sport, but they are willing to take the kicks to the head to get to the top.
 They know what they are doing may be harmful to their health, but they love it nonetheless.
 It’s all a part of the sport that they love.

 I recently settled a case I had been tirelessly working on for three years.
 In those three years, I took a lot of figurative kicks to the head: court orders I didn’t agree with, disagreements with my adversary over various legal issues and late nights and weekends of work to keep up with everything that the case demanded.
 At one point, I got so sick, I was out of work for a full week.
 I believe that the stress from the case was a major contributor to me getting that sick and I had to take a step back and question whether this was all worth it.